dbt-labs/docs.getdbt.com/website/docs/docs/cloud/account-settings.md

 description: "Learn how to enable account settings for your dbt Cloud users."
 ---

-The following sections describe the different **Account settings** available from your dbt Cloud account in the sidebar (lower left-hand side).
+The following sections describe the different **Account settings** available from your dbt Cloud account in the sidebar (under your account name on the lower left-hand side).

 <Lightbox src="/img/docs/dbt-cloud/example-sidebar-account-settings.png" title="Example of Account settings from the sidebar" />